Sudan security forces fire tear gas at march against military rule | Law-Order

 The committees and political parties have rejected the deal signed by Hamdok, who said it would bring the release of dozens of detainees, end a crackdown on protesters that has seen 43 people die, and preserve billions in foreign aid.
 The protester-aligned doctors committee said on Tuesday that a protester had died as a result of being beaten on the head during the last march on Nov.
 25.

-Referencing top military generals, the Khartoum committees said on Monday they "do not differentiate between Hamdok or Burhan or Hemedti and the rest of the generals, they are all participants in the coup and belong in the gallows."
-DETAINEES
+DETAINEES Referring to top military generals, the Khartoum committees said on Monday they "do not differentiate between Hamdok or Burhan or Hemedti and the rest of the generals, they are all participants in the coup and belong in the gallows."

 Some of the freed politicians were seen at the protests.
 Wagdi Salih, popular leader of a controversial anti-corruption taskforce, was released late on Monday night, according to his Twitter account and sources close to him.